trebb/nan-15/README.md

 The keyboard is able to __print__ its current chordmap tables by "typing" them to the host computer.
-Depending on the host computer's keymap, the output of this operation may appear a bit mangled ([Example, affected by QUERTZ layout setting](https://trebb.github.io/nan-15/chordmap.txt)).
+Depending on the host computer's keymap, the output of this operation may appear a bit mangled ([Example, affected by QWERTZ layout setting](https://trebb.github.io/nan-15/chordmap.txt)).

 See ./firmware/cheatsheet-generator/ for a tool that converts the